opensearch-project/data-prepper/data-prepper-plugins/http-sink/README.md

 - `scope` (Optional) : This scope limit an application's access to a user's account.

 - `aws_sigv4`: A boolean flag to sign the HTTP request with AWS credentials.
 Default to `false`.
+For aws_sigv4, we don't need any auth_type or ssl

 - `aws` (Optional) : AWS configurations.
 See [AWS Configuration](#aws_configuration) for details.
 SigV4 is enabled by default when this option is used.
 If this option is present, `aws_` options are not expected to be present.
 If any of `aws_` options are present along with this, error is thrown.